by Susan McCarthy

 If you choose to place a few items on the table, one thing that can bring them together is a tray or mat.
 Not only does this connect the items, but it can create a “this is my dance space; that is your dance space” defining line.

 This also means to beware of baskets and bowls that can become collectors of pens, coins, paperclips, mail, and any other small items that come anywhere near this container.
-If you have something on the table that’s already used as a catch-all, chances are than no matter how many times you empty it, it will get filled up again and again.
+If you have something on the table that’s already used as a catch-all, chances are that no matter how many times you empty it, it will get filled up again and again.

-You might need to do away with this type of item on the coffee table unless you’re okay with it collecting small items.
+You might need to do away with this type of item on the coffee table unless you’re okay with collecting small items.